microsoft/mcp-dotnet-samples/youtube-subtitles-extractor-containerapp/README.md

-# MCP Server: Youtube Subtitles Extractor
+# MCP Server: Youtube Subtitles Extractor on ACA

-This is an MCP server that extracts subtitles from a given YouTube link.
+This is an MCP server, hosted on [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview), that extracts subtitles from a given YouTube link.

 ## Prerequisites